Could Solar Have Reduced the Impact of the 2021 Texas Freeze?

 Stand-Alone Electric Grid

 Interconnected grids allow a state’s generated power to flow to another state when demand is high.
-This serves as a buffer to prevent scenarios like the 2021 Texas freeze.
+This serves as a buffer to prevent scenarios like the 2021 Texas Freeze.

 However, Texas has a stand-alone grid in an attempt to keep energy prices stable and low.
-This prevented the state from drawing power from neighboring states, and as a result, led to widespread outages.
+This prevented the state from drawing power from neighboring states, and as a result, it led to widespread outages.

 Infrastructure Unprepared for the Cold